St Mary Cray railway station

 St Mary Cray railway station is in St Mary Cray, South East London within the London Borough of Bromley.
 It is 14 mi 57 chain down the line from London Victoria.
 Train services are operated by Southeastern, who manage the station, and Thameslink.

-It is in Travelcard Zone 6, and the station is managed by Southeastern.
+It is in London fare zone 6, and the station is managed by Southeastern.
 Services are provided by Southeastern, and Thameslink.
 The station has four platforms, platforms 1 and 3 being for services to Central London via Bromley South, platform 2 for services to Sevenoaks and Ashford International and platform 4 for services to Gillingham.

 To the west of the station the Up and Down Chatham Loop lines give access to the South Eastern Main Line where the next station is Chislehurst.
-There are normally no direct trains between Chislehurst and St Mary Cray, as trains that use the connecting curves usually run non-stop between London Bridge and either Rochester or West Malling.
+There are normally no direct trains between Chislehurst and St Mary Cray, as trains that use the connecting curves usually run non-stop between London Bridge and either Rochester or Swanley.

 Access to the station is from a footbridge built over the railway.
 The footbridge is not part of the station (albeit painted in typical southeastern colours) with the entrance to the station built on the footbridge.
 The footbridge was refurbished in 2016.
 Lifts, cycle-shelters, ramps and handrails were added to improve access early in 2022.
 The station has 4 Oystercard readers rather than ticket barriers.
 2 ticket machines are present near the footbridge.

 The station is fully staffed from the first train to the last of the day, as all trains (except for Thameslink services) are dispatched by platform staff.